galvani-tech/mautic-citrix-plugin/README.md

 Mautic Goto Plugin

-> loosely inspired by MauticCitrixBundle
+> using many of MauticCitrixBundle

 > Plugin reuses configuration keys provided by MauticCitrixBundle for simplicity

-## TODO

- * add symfony maker command for simplicity